WE ARE EXPERTS IN NEWBORN CARE, LACTATION, AND MATERNAL POSTPARTUM RECOVERY.

 Courtney Putnam

-Courtney Putnam has recently moved here from Charlotte, NC to be closer to family.
-She started babysitting when she was 12 years old and as she got older decided working with children was what she wanted to do.
-Courtney went to school for Early Childhood Education.
-She then started with a daycare as a teacher’s assistant and moved up into the position of a lead teacher within a year.
-Once she left there she took a position as a professional nanny.
-During this time, Courtney learned about Doulas and how they help mothers in the community when they need it the most.
-She decided that this was something that she felt passionate about so she turned her attention to DONA International where Courtney trained as a birth and postpartum doula.
-She has been focusing on Postpartum doula work and loves helping families transition into a new chapter in their lives.
+I’ve always loved children even from a young age.
+I started babysitting when I was 12 years old and as I got older decided working with children was what I wanted to do.
+I decided to go to school for Early Childhood Education.
+I then started with a daycare as a teacher’s assistant and moved up into the position of a lead teacher within a year.
+Once I left there I took a position as a professional nanny.
+During this time I learned about Doulas and how they help mothers in the community when they need it the most.
+I decided that this was something that I would be passionate about so I turned my attention to that career path and went to DONA International to receive training in birth and postpartum doula work.
+I have been focusing on Postpartum doula work and love helping families transition into a new chapter in their lives.
+I am excited to get started with InJoy birth and meet some amazing new clients

 Amy Kit